GabeScott/standard-works-vault/General Conference/2009 October - Our Perfect Example.md

 # Our Perfect Example

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2009 General Conference*

+>*The message of the restored gospel of Jesus Christ is that we can and must expect to become better as long as we live.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/10/our-perfect-example?lang=eng)